tanzilmia/tech-blogs-claint/README.md

 - Password : 111111

 ## About Tanizl's Blog
 It's a bloging website , where a author or admin can post Blog,  and Admin Can Make any user To Author .
-Admin Can Controll Authors Posts.
-Post are Edetable by author When A Visitor Read any Post He can See Related Post On this Post Of Bottom.
+Admin Can Controll Authors Posts. and Admin can make any post featured ,  Post are Edetable by author  .
+When A Visitor Read any Post He can See Related Post On this Post Of Bottom.

 ### Usases Technology (Making UI)